Grettis saga: Chapters 14–85

 Grettir's life is told from beginning to end.
-Chapter 14 describes Grettir's immediate family. Ásmundar Grey-hair and his wife Asdis have two boys: (1) the eldest brother, Atli, is quiet and gentle, and (2) Grettir, is rebellious, bad-tempered, and mischievous.
+Chapter 14 describes Grettir's immediate family. Ásmundr Grey-hair and his wife Ásdís have two boys: (1) the eldest brother, Atli, is quiet and gentle, and (2) Grettir, is rebellious, bad-tempered, and mischievous.
 He is described as red haired, somewhat freckled, and broad around the eyes.
-They also have two daughters: (3) Thordis and (4) Rannveig.
+They also have two daughters: (3) Þórdís and (4) Rannveig.
 In this chapter, it is stated the Grettir's father did not care for him much but that his mother loved him a lot.
 It is also revealed that Grettir grew strong and that he has a fondness for poetry.
+His father gives him tasks around the farmstead such as taking care of geese, but Grettir believes such work to be beneath him and. Ásmundr believes Grettir will become a brawler and a ruffian.

 In chapter 16, Grettir receives his first sentence for outlawry.

-While still very young, Grettir kills a person because he thinks they have taken his food bag.
+While still very young, Grettir kills a man because he thinks he has taken his food bag.
 Despite attempts to pay compensation to the family similar to weregild, he is temporarily banished from Iceland and sentenced to lesser-outlawry for three years.
-He asks his father for a sword before he leaves, which his father refuses, but his mother Asdis gives him a family heirloom sword from her family line in chapter 17.
-He then leaves for Norway for the first time.
+He asks his father for a sword before he leaves, which his father refuses, but his mother Ásdís gives him a family heirloom sword from her family line in chapter 17.
+He then leaves for Norway for the first time after his father accords him passage on a ship due to friendship with its captain.

-In chapter 18, Grettir fights his first creature, an reanimated undead or draugr of the man named Kárr inn gamli (Kar the Old).
+In chapter 18, Grettir fights his first creature, a reanimated undead or draugr of the man named Kárr inn gamli (Kar the Old).
 Kárr was there guarding treasure in his own funeral mound/tumulus from looters.
-Grettir triumphs using the sword Jökulsnautr (‘Jokul's Gift’, presumably passed down from his maternal great-grandfather Jökull Ingimundarson, son of Ingimundr Þorsteinsson who figure in the Vatnsdæla saga).
+Grettir triumphs using the sword Jǫkulsnautr (‘Jokul's Gift’, presumably passed down from his maternal great-grandfather Jǫkull Ingimundarson, son of Ingimundr Þorsteinsson who figure in the Vatnsdœla saga).
 Treasures are taken from the mound after Grettir's triumph, including an heirloom sword, presumably Kársnautr (‘Karr's-loom’).
 He has other successful adventures in Norway as well, killing bears and berserkers.
 He then has to flee Norway to go back to Iceland after he kills people for an insult in chapters 23 and 24.

 Grettir comes back to Iceland.
-In Chapters 32-33 a farmer named Thorhall is losing shepherds, as his pasture is haunted by a wight.
-On the advice of a local elder named Skapti, Thorhall hires a Swedish shepherd named Glámr, hoping that the shepherd's extraordinary strength and size will allow him to defy the wight.
+In Chapters 32–33 a farmer named Þórhall is losing shepherds, as his pasture is haunted by a wight.
+On the advice of a local elder named Skapti, Þórhall hires a Swedish shepherd named Glámr, hoping that the shepherd's extraordinary strength and size will allow him to defy the wight.
 At first, Glámr is successful, but after refusing to fast on Yule-tide, he is found dead in the snow, having driven the evil creature away at the cost of his own life.
 The villagers attempt to move Glámr to the church for burial but are unable to, and he is buried where he lies.
 Not long after, Glámr himself rises as a revenant and begins haunting the area.